wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-hooks.md

 * Uses `useMemo` to memoize user context and avoid unnecessary refetches on stable inputs.
 * Uses `useCallback` to memoize the flag fetch function.
 * Returns a fallback flag object when not ready or on errors, to ensure safe usage in components.

-> 📘 Note
->
-> * React components using this hook should check `isReady` before relying on flag data for conditional rendering or logic to avoid acting on incomplete or default flag values.
-> * This hook does not trigger re-fetching unless dependencies change (`featureKey1`, `userContext`, or client readiness).

 #### Return Type